Christian Ditlev Reventlow (1710–1775): Early life and ancestry

+Personal life

-He married in 1737 Johanne Sophie Frederikke von Bothmer, a daughter of Reichsgraf Friedrich Johann von Bothmer (1658-1729), elder brother of Hans Caspar von Bothmer.
+He married in 1737 Baroness Johanne Sophie Frederikke von Bothmer (1718–1754), a daughter of Baron Friedrich Johann von Bothmer (1658–1729), elder brother of Count Hans Caspar von Bothmer.
 Though he had little-to-no political influence, he fathered three of the most prominent members of the Reventlow family: Prime Minister Christian Ditlev Frederik Reventlow; Johan Ludvig Reventlow; and, saloniste Louise Stolberg.

 He is buried in Gorslunde Church.